They have always fascinated those who have been lucky enough to witness them. But what is a dugong?

 By Arwa Lodhi

-The dugong is probably not an animal you are too familiar with–not just because it lives underwater, but mainly because it is so close to extinction.
+This creature is probably not an animal you are too familiar with–not just because it lives underwater, but mainly because it is so close to extinction.
+So, what is a dugong, exactly?

-A cousin of the manatee and closely related to the elephant, the gentle, intelligent dugong is unique in that it has a split (whale-like) tail and can “sit up” underwater on its tail in order to keep its head above water.
+A cousin of the manatee and closely related to the elephant, this gentle, intelligent sea creature is unique in that it has a split (whale-like) tail and can “sit up” underwater on its tail in order to keep its head above water.
 Maybe because of this ‘sitting’ ability, the dugong is thought to have inspired ancient myths about mermaids.

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!